SidmoGoesBrrr/magic-8-ball/README.md

 # magic-8-ball

-Allows u to answer mysterious yes or no questions with the power of python's random module.
+Allows you to answer mysterious yes or no questions with the power of python's random module.

 Simple, short and sweet